On this page you will find more information regarding how SHS is managed.

 The Executive Board

-This years board consists of seven oldies and Nea who keeps the group young.
-We have a ton of experience from the student union and we wish to make this year awesome for you.
+This years board consists of a mix of Student Union actives with varying backgrounds.
+We have a lot of experience from the student union and we wish to make this year great for you.

 The Student council